Low Histamine Diet Plan

 I can even eat out (mindfully) without major reactions.

 I do still stay mindful of my histamine levels.
-I don’t load up on too many high histamine foods at once.
+I don’t load up on a bunch of high histamine foods all at once.

 So, what’s your next step?